HarryBleckert/moodle-assignsubmission_filero/README.md

 2. Move to Moodle folder /mod/assign/submissions.
 3. Use "git clone https://github.com/HarryBleckert/filero.git".
 4. OR: Extract the directory from the zip file or tar file you downloaded and rename it to 'filero' if it is not already named as such.
-5. Place the 'filero' folder into your Moodle site's */mod/assign/submission/* directory.
+5. Then place the 'filero' folder into your Moodle site's /mod/assign/submission/* directory.
+6. OR: as Moodle Admin, install plugin from file.
-6. Run the Moodle upgrade process either through the web interface or command line.
+7. Run the Moodle upgrade process either through the web interface or command line.
-7. Open Website Administration -> Plugins -> Submission Plugins and enter the credentials required to connect with a FILERO account.
+8. Open Website Administration -> Plugins -> Submission Plugins and enter the credentials required to connect with a FILERO account.
-8. Configure other settings as fitting.
+9. Configure other settings as wanted.
-9. On assignment setup use FILERO by selecting "FILERO archiving" as submission type.
+10. On assignment setup use the FILERO plugin by selecting "FILERO archiving" as submission type.

 License
 -------